rvigo/cl/README.md

 ```bash
 $ cl exec <your command alias>
 ```

+If you are using the ZSH shell and [fzf](https://github.com/junegunn/fzf), a widget can be installed with `cl config zsh-widget --install`.
+After that, you can call the `exec` function (with some cool autocomplete features) pressing CTRL+O

 You can pass args and flags to the stored command:
 ```bash
 # the stored command is `docker` and the alias is `d`